jackbdr/Pacman-/README.md

       lions[3].lionCurrent = lions[3].lionStart
     }
 ```
 If "lionRun" is false at the time of collision then the game resets and the player loses a life.
-However, if "lionRun" is true at the time of collision then I needed write code to work out which lion is involved and only send that lion back to the holding place.
+However, for when "lionRun" is true at the time of collision I needed write code to work out which lion is involved and only send that lion back to the holding place.
 As I have an array of lions, with some control flow, it is possible to individually check whether any of the lions are occupying the same square as the player.
 ### Lion moves into player's square
 Here is the "lionHitZooman" function which is called inside of the lions' movement function:
 ```ruby